Vijayanagara Army: Numbers

 The numerical strength of the Vijayanagara army is disputed.
-Niccolò de' Conti reported a figure of 245,000 men during the reign of Krishnadevaraya but Fernao Nuniz claimed it to be around 200,000, consisting of 170,000 foot soldiers, 30,000 cavalry and 550 war elephants.
+Niccolò de' Conti reported a figure of 245,000 men during the reign of Krishnadevaraya, but Fernao Nuniz claimed it to be around 200,000, consisting of 170,000 foot soldiers, 30,000 cavalry and 550 war elephants.
 Rayawacha countered that the force contained 500,000 foot soldiers, 60,000 cavalry and 1,200 war elephants.

 Deva Raya II, to counter the superior Bahmani cavalry, is believed to have enrolled 2000 Muslim cavalrymen to teach the art of archery to his Hindu soldiers and officers.

 Hoysala influence

 The military leadership of the Hindu confederacy which Ballala III had so ably wielded devolved apparently on the Vijayanagara kings after his death.
-The Vijayanagara principality was at this time the most influential, besides it was situated at a strategic point, and therefore, the Vijayanagara kings were likely to accomplish the great mission of Ballala III, viz., that of warding off the Mussalman menace and rebuilding a Hindu empire in South India.
+The Vijayanagara principality was at this time the most influential, besides it was situated at a strategic point, and therefore, the Vijayanagara kings were likely to accomplish the great mission of Ballala III, viz., that of warding off the Muslim menace and rebuilding a Hindu empire in South India.
 The Vijayanagara kings were rapidly rising and after A. D. 1346 they gradually absorbed the whole of the Hoysala Empire as a matter of course, without the least sign of opposition.
-An inscription dated A. D 1346, belonging to Ballala IV is found in the Begurr Hobli, Bangalore Taluk, and the very next year an inscription belonging to Harihara 1 is found in the same Hobli*.
+An inscription dated A. D 1346, belonging to Ballala IV, is found in the Begurr Hobli, Bangalore Taluk, and the very next year an inscription belonging to Harihara 1 is found in the same Hobli*.
 It is therefore evident that the Vijayanagara kings occupied the Hoysala empire within a very short period.
 Many of the early Vijayanagara inscriptions describe Harihara and Bukka as ruling “the Hoysala kingdom”.